Our Story

 How it Started

 In early December, Katie and Chelsea finally planned their first date.
-They met by the picturesque Boathouse in Brooklyn’s Prospect Park on a chilly but sunny afternoon.
+They met by the picturesque boathouse in Brooklyn’s Prospect Park on a chilly but sunny afternoon.
 Chelsea came prepared with warm mulled wine and a s’mores roasting kit, and Katie biked from Bed-Stuy.
-They laid in the grass for hours, talking about their lives, families, friends, and dreams until well after dark.
+They lay in the grass for hours, talking about their lives, families, friends, and dreams until well after dark.
 Neither wanted the date to end.

 Words Exchanged